Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 As the largest town in the area, it also has the widest variety of accommodation.
 You can pick from stunning luxury hotels, boutique apartments, or affordable guesthouses, hostels.
 Como has something for every budget.

-luxury ($$$): Vista Palazzo – Small Luxury Hotels of the World This 5 star hotel is located Como, close to the bus and train stations, and the Ferry Terminal, as well as the famous Cable Car Como-Brunate.
-It has spacious guest rooms with air conditioning, flat-screen TV.
+luxury ($$$): Vista Palazzo – Small Luxury Hotels of the World This 5 star hotel is located Como, close to the bus and train stations, and the Ferry Terminal.
 There is also family rooms, private car parking, as well as continental and American breakfast.

-mid-range ($$): Hilton Lake Como This 4-star hotel is located within walking distance from Como town, and Villa Olmo.
-It offers a rooftop infinity pool, the Terrazza 241 rooftop restaurant and bar, the Satin restaurant and the Taffeta lobby bar.
+mid-range ($$): Hilton Lake Como This 4-star hotel offers a rooftop infinity pool, the Terrazza 241 rooftop restaurant and bar, the Satin restaurant and the Taffeta lobby bar.
 Guest can enjot relax in Eforea spa & health club with an indoor pool, a Finnish sauna, hot tub and Turkish bath.

-budget ($): Albergo Firenze Situated in the real heart of Como, offers guest rooms with air conditioning, a TV, a minibar, and buffet breakfast.
-The hotel overlooks Piazza Volta in the historic centre of Como.
+budget ($): Albergo Firenze Situated in the real heart of Como, the hotel overlooks Piazza Volta in the historic centre of Como.
 It is within walking distance from shores of the lake and the Como Nord Lago Train Station.

 FIND BEST HOTELS IN COMO

-Belaggio is located on the north shore of Lake Como.
-Believed by many to be the most famous town in Lake Como, Belaggio is often referred to as the Pearl of Lake Como.
+Belaggio is believed by many to be the most famous town in Lake Como because it is often referred to as the Pearl of Lake Como.
 One of the more upscale towns in the region, Belaggio is a particularly classy destination known for its stunning villas overlooking the water.

 It is no surprise that Bellagio is one of the most popular and well-known towns around Lake Como.
 It has plenty to offer visitors, from first-class hospitality and entertainment to beautiful sights.
 The shopping situation is nothing to sniff at either.

 The Villa Melzi is one of the top sights to visit in Bellagio.
 The villa is a national monument, built-in 1808, and a beautiful example of the period architecture found throughout Bellagio.
-As pretty as the villa is, its grounds are the real star.
 Its leafy, lakeside gardens are the perfect place to take a walk past historic monuments and exotic plants.

 The 15th century Villa Serbelloni is another beautiful location to visit.
 Currently a high-end hotel, only guests are permitted to explore the villa itself, but the fifty acres of gardens around it are open for visiting by the public.